 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to meet its obligations and continue its operations for the next twelve months.
-As at March 31, 2021, the Company had a working capital deficiency of \$16,478 (December 31, 2020 - \$22,514) and an accumulated deficit of \$119,859 (December 31, 2020 - \$126,377).
-For the three months ended March 31, 2021 the Company incurred a net income of \$6,518 (year ended December 31, 2020 - net loss of \$1,493) and a profit from operations of \$702 (year ended December 31, 2020 - \$5,744).
-At March 31, 2021, the Company was in breach of two of the loans payables, the Trafigura Credit Facility and the MineCo Loan, due to repayments not made in accordance with the contract (note 11).
+As at June 30, 2021, the Company had a working capital deficiency of \$11,665 (December 31, 2020 - \$22,514) and an accumulated deficit of \$123,643 (December 31, 2020 - \$126,377).
+For the six months ended June 30, 2021 the Company recorded net income of \$2,734 (year ended December 31, 2020 - net loss of \$1,493) and a profit from operations of \$481 (year ended December 31, 2020 - \$5,744).
 These factors indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
 As a result, the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependent upon its ability to generate positive cash flows from operations, and/or raise adequate funding through equity or debt financing to discharge its liabilities as they come due.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.